German Küchenmeister • IHK-certified trainer • Rebuilt from $370K in debt

 None of that stopped me from losing $370,000.

 What stopped the bleeding was measurement.
 A physical waste walk every day.
 Par levels set against real numbers, not habit.
 A vendor comparison process instead of loyalty.
 Menu engineering instead of gut-feel pricing.
-The frameworks in this kit are what I actually used in my own kitchen, working 80 to 140 hours a week, in a town of 1,300 people in the Yukon, with no margin for error and no consultant to call.
+The frameworks in the Sprint are what I actually used in my own kitchen, working 80 to 140 hours a week, in a town of 1,300 people in the Yukon, with no margin for error and no consultant to call.

 Industry data suggests independent operators at $800K to $3M revenue may lose $2,500 to $5,500 per month to common profit leaks.
-The kit costs $197.
+The Sprint costs $197.
 That is less than two days of average monthly loss in a single leak category.

 Per month.
 Across 7 leak categories.